Quickstart Tutorial

 You can delete any unwanted collection(s), along with the data that they contain.

-Run the code below to delete the relevant collection and its objects.
+This code deletes a collection and its objects.

 - Go